datascience-gft/blog_posts/telematics/blog.md

 ![guidewire_quoting_page](./figs/pc-quoting-update.PNG)

-The implemented architecture presented above is adaptable to include other machine learning services can examine other aspects of insured user.
+The implemented architecture presented above is adaptable to include other machine learning services that can examine other aspects of insured user based on the telematics data.

-## Conclusion
+## Conclusion and Discussion

+In this blog, we presented an implemented end-to-end solution on leveraging cutting edge machine learning algorithms do steaming analytic on telematics data.
+For demonstration purpose, We trained and deployed two machine learning models that analyse on telematics data sourced from simulated devices, and the result of analysis can be queried and leveraged by a user facing application for prvoding quoted price on insurance policy.
+This solution can be adapted to incorporate other machine learning algorithms and tool on analysing analytics data.

+We anticipate that there are several related solution architectures implemented on Google Cloud or using alternative functional components such as Cloud IoT and PubSub.
+Different architectures or functional components have pros and cons depends on what requirements they aim to realise.